mirofrankovic/cookbook-trisport-project-03/README.md

 **CREATE AN ONLINE COOKBOOK**

 * Create a web application that allows users to store and easily access cooking recipes.
+The purpose of this project is to "Create a web application that allows users to store and easily access cooking recipes", using the CRUD operations of Create, Read, Update, and Delete for their recipes.

 * Put some effort into designing a database schema based on recipes.This application will access into designing a database schema based on recipes, and any other related properties and entities
   (e.g. views, upvotes, recipe authors…).